furystack/furystack/packages/shades/README.md

 - Shade is close to the DOM and the natives.
 You are encouraged to use native browser methods while you can
 - You can use small independent services for state tracking with the _injector_
-- Use observable values.
-Subscribe in the `constructed()` method and dispose them on the callback that it returns.
+- ~~Use observable values.
+Subscribe in the `constructed()` method and dispose them on the callback that it returns.~~
+- You can use resources (valueobservers) that will be disposed automatically when your component will be removed from DOM.
 - Re-render **can** be skipped on state update.
 E.g. Why should you break a whole form with a re-render?
 Why should you update a complete _grid_ if only on item's one field has been changed?
 - Nothing is true, everything is permitted 🗡